A woman smiling on a beach holding sandals in one hand, with ocean waves and blue sky in the background.

 I’ve explored many body-based trainings, trauma-informed somatic approaches, body–mind integration, and movement practices — a never-ending exploration that continues to fascinate me.

-Living across different countries taught me to pay attention to nuance.
-It helped me sense what lies beneath language, culture, and the way we live in our bodies.
+Living across different countries has also taught me to pay attention to nuance.
+It helps me sense what lies beneath language, culture, and the way we live in our bodies.
 Beneath all of that, we meet each other simply as human beings.
-Being an immigrant taught me to listen between the lines, and that sensitivity informs how I attune to each person and the stories their bodies hold.
+Being an immigrant has taught me to listen between the lines, and that sensitivity informs how I attune to each person and the stories their bodies hold.

 To be in the presence of someone who sees you as whole is profoundly healing.
 I’ve felt this myself — whether with a practitioner who saw me as more than a person in pain, or with someone who simply acknowledged my existence in a moment I felt invisible.
 Those experiences continue to shape how I meet others.